flutter/website/src/perf/impeller.md

 Impeller is available for macOS in preview as of the Flutter 3.13 stable release.

-* To _enable_ Impeller on iOS when debugging, pass `--enable-impeller` to the `flutter run` command.
+* To _enable_ Impeller on macOS when debugging, pass `--enable-impeller` to the `flutter run` command.

   ```terminal
   $ flutter run --enable-impeller
   ```

-* To _enable_ Impeller on iOS when deploying your app, add the following tags under the top-level `<dict>` tag in your app's `Info.plist` file.
+* To _enable_ Impeller on macOS when deploying your app, add the following tags under the top-level `<dict>` tag in your app's `Info.plist` file.